 Safe and Environmentally Friendly Drilling

 Wassara’s water hammer drilling technology minimizes the amount of pressure applied to the rock formation.
 As a result, there’s virtually no chance of disturbing surrounding and adjacent structures.
 The groundwater table is also not impacted in any manner.

 Exceptional Bore Hole Quality and Accuracy

-Wassara products produce straight and accurate bore holes.
+Wassara water hammer products produce straight and accurate bore holes.
 How?